davenverse/shellfish/docs/wiki/file_manipulation.md

 ### `deleteRecursively`

 With the previous functions, the directory had to be empty to be deleted.
-The difference with this method is that it recursively deletes all files or folders contained inside it, optionally following symbolic links if specified:
+The difference with this method is that it recursively deletes all files or folders contained inside it, optionally following symbolic links if specified.

-Recursively deletes all files or folders, following symbolic links if specified.

 Note that, unlike the previous functions, this one will not fail if the directories are empty or do not exist: